Skip to Main Content

 Where to start

-If you have already decided to do a scoping or systematic review and have questions, please find the subject specialist librarian for your department, and contact them for an appointment.
-If you are not sure who that is, or if you have an interdisciplinary topic, you can make a general appointment request.
+If you need search help, for a narrative literature take a look at the "What's my search strategy section" and consider requesting a librarian appointment.
+You can find your subject specialist or if you have an interdisciplinary topic, you can make a general appointment request.
 While some librarians may have drop-in times, it is best to give three working days advance notice on a request.

-If you have general questions, or would like to contact the author of this guide, see the "Your Librarian" box, bottom left
+If you have general questions, or would like to contact the author of this guide, see the "Your Librarian" box, bottom left.

 If you are considering authoring a review article, and have not decided on the type, take a look at the "What kind of review fits my research?" section.